Antonin Musset, cello

 In 2018, he received a special prize at the XI Witold Lutosławski International Cello Competition for his performance of Chopin’s Cello Sonata.
 Antonin was invited by the Fryderyk Chopin Institute to perform at the 2018 Chopin and His Europe festival in Warsaw.

 In recent years he has been invited to participate in some of the most prestigious academies in Europe : in 2019, has is at the Verbier Festival Academy, and in 2021 he participates in the Seiji Ozawa International Academy.

 He played for two years in the Basel Symphony Orchestra Academy.
 Between 2019 and 2021 he is a member of the Academy of the Bavarian Radio Symphony Orchestra.

 Antonin plays a Claude-Augustin Miremont cello from 1870.

-In September 2021 he will join the Queen Elisabeth Music Chapel as Artist in Residence under the direction of Gary Hoffman.
+Since September 2021, he studies at the Queen Elisabeth Music Chapel as Artist in Residence under the direction of Gary Hoffman.

 Antonin benefits from a scholarship granted by an anonymous donor